 The pharmacists from Kingston, Levy Brothers, created a spiced rum variety based on the rum from the Long Pond Distillery.
 Seagram bought the rights to produce it, although changed the name to Captain Morgan (1944).
 A decade later bought Long Pond too (1953).
 Nowadays, the distillery is owned by the state-owned National Rums of Jamaica and Diageo is considered a key client.

 So the rum in my bottle wasn’t filled by Puerto Rican Serrallés or a Virgin Islands giant USVI.
 The former lost its license in 2012, the latter doesn't deliver rum outside the US.
 Diageo produces and distributes Captain Morgan globally.
 Except for Jamaica where Campari Group cooperates with J. Wray & Nephew.
 However that rum cannot leave the island.

 Either way, the Captain Morgan Dark label informs: ‘distilled in Jamaica under government supervision'.
-I hasten with an explanation: a) the rum is produced in Jamaica, b) the Jamaican government agency The Spirits Pool delivers the molasses, c) the molasses don’t come from Jamaica entirely, but also from Barbados and Guyana, d) the rum was distilled in a continuous column, e) then aged in oak barrels for two years (hence dark tone comes mostly from caramel), f) the resulting rum may contain additives (up to 2.5% of the volume), g) and where it comes from beyond any doubt, I don’t know.
+I hasten with an explanation: a) the rum for European market is produced at Clarendon distillery in Jamaica, b) the Jamaican government agency The Spirits Pool delivers the molasses, c) the molasses don’t come from Jamaica entirely, but also from Barbados and Guyana, d) the rum was distilled in a continuous column, e) then aged in oak barrels for two years (hence dark tone comes mostly from caramel), f) the resulting rum may contain additives (up to 2.5% of the volume).